AdrianFSN/P_BE_Avanzado/README.md

 ```

 ## Views

 There are two views ready to use.
 They are done by ejs templates.

 ### Index.ejs

 This view is controlled by the file index.js.
-It shows the root page of the web, under the route http://127.0.0.1:3000/
+It shows the root page of the web, under the route http://localhost:3000/

-Once you navigate to that URL, you can execute all the READ methods of the API explained above.
+Once you navigate to that URL, you can execute all the READ methods of the API explained above, WITH NO NEED TO AUTHENTICATE.

 ### Tags.ejs

 This view is controlled by tags.js.
 It shows a list of available tags used in the Data Base.
-You can check it here: http://127.0.0.1:3000/tags
+You can check it here: http://localhost:3000/tags

-## Models and modules
-### Adnodepop
-The schema to create ads is under AdNodepop file in the folder models.
-It is also the key module to serve the main controllers to run queries for the API and for the frontend.

-### RetrieveTags
-A bit of context: as you can see, the controllers ads.js (for the API) and index.js (for the frontend) do the same: they show the main list of available ads.
-The first one sends a JSON view and the second one renders a HTML view.

-In order to avoid this duplication, I started to build some classes in charge of receive the info sent by Adnodepop schema and serve it to the controllers.
-Then ads.js would "jsonize" it and index.js would render it.

-### Now yes, RetrieveTags
-To test the type of class explained above, I made the module RetrieveTags.js under models folder.
-Hence you can see that the controllers tags.js and availableTags.js just have to render or "jsonize" what they get from their instances of RetrieveTags.

-### Next built
-Trying to do a similar class to serve the ads list methods for ads.js and index.js is on works.
-There is a first version, which looks good, but I could not add the validations on time for the deadline of the practice.